pmwisdom/cordova-background-geolocation-services/README.md

 **Android** : Uses an android Service and some trickery to bind it to your main App.

-**iOS** : Uses timers and some other trickery to enable endless background tracking.
+**iOS** : Uses a timer based approach to enable endless background tracking.

 ###Setup:
 * Need to make sure you have Google Play Services installed via your android-sdk manager prior to building your application with this.
 It will be under the extras part of the sdk manager.
 More information can be found here: http://developer.android.com/sdk/installing/adding-packages.html.